Polly (opera): Background

 Like its predecessor, Polly was censored during its time.
 The production was forbidden by the Lord Chamberlain (the Duke of Grafton), probably through Walpole's influence.
-However, the censorship did not affect Gay much – on the contrary it proved as excellent advertisement.
+However, the censorship did not affect Gay much – on the contrary, it proved to be excellent advertisement.
 The play was published by subscription in 1729, and Gay earned several thousand pounds.

 In fact, the Duchess of Queensberry was dismissed from court for enlisting subscribers in the palace.
 The Duke of Queensberry gave Gay a home, and Gay received affectionate patronage until his death on 4 December 1732.

 The play was not produced on stage during Gay's lifetime, as Walpole found the satire in Polly much more blatant and strong than the first play.
 It was banned from rehearsal by the Lord Chamberlain for being a filthy and libellous work.
 However, since Polly followed close on the heels of its predecessor, it was probably not so much the subject matter, rather the fact that it was a play by Gay that caused it to be banned.
 Its stage premiere took place on 19 June 1777 at the Haymarket Theatre, London.

 However, the ban was effective only in name, as the play was not only printed and sold in April 1729, but in June of the same year, Gay and his publisher had injunctions brought against 17 printers and booksellers for piracy of the work.

+Adaptations

+In 1922, Clifford Bax wrote an adaptation of Polly, abridging the text; extending certain scenes while removing others; cutting characters; and adding a happy ending, in which Jenny couples with a pirate, Vanderbluff, and Polly and Macheath wed (again).

+In 2017, Sharpteeth Theater adapted Polly as Polly: The Heartbreak Opera.